Osteopathic Manipulative Medicine

 The Osteopathic Manipulative Medicine (OMM) Lab is located on the fourth floor opposite to the Anatomy Lab.
 The lab encompasses nearly 5,000-square-feet and is incorporated into the training of all osteopathic physicians.
 OMM is a pivotal component to the LUCOM curriculum as Doctors of Osteopathic Medicine (D.O.) use their hands to diagnose injury, illness, and to encourage the body’s natural ability to heal itself through manipulation.

+The lab comfortably accommodates over 80 students per lab session and is designed to hold over 40 OMM tables with 1 faculty member for every 1 to 10 students.
 Natural light is provided from large exterior windows thus allowing the students a more comfortable learning environment for the “hands-on” OMM curriculum.

-Additionally, the OMM Lab will allow for live broadcast feeds to other educational spaces within the Center for Medical and Health Sciences (CMHS).
+Additionally, the OMM Lab is able to broadcast live feeds to other educational spaces within the Center for Medical and Health Sciences (CMHS).